palaniraja/blog2md/README.md

     node index.js w your-wordpress-backup-export.xml out
 ```

-if you want the comments to be merged in your post file itself. you can use flag `m` at the end.
+If you want the comments to be merged in your post file itself. you can use flag `m` at the end.
 Defaults to `s` for seperate comments file

 ```
     node index.js w your-wordpress-backup-export.xml out m